bfontaine/grape/README.md

 **Grape** is a syntax-aware `grep`-like utility for Clojure code.
 It allows you to search for code patterns using Clojure data structures.

+Note: this project is not maintained.
+It works as is, but I don’t use Clojure these days and I don’t have the time/motivation to add more features.
+If you wish to improve the project, please contact me so I can give you commit access.
+Otherwise, see [Grasp](https://github.com/borkdude/grasp) for a similar and more-maintained tool.

 ## Command-line
 ```
 $ grape [options] <pattern> [<file> ...]